- Installing OceanKTV

 - Connect a monitor to the NAS via HDMI.

-- Select your NAS account and specify your password.
+- Select your NAS account and type your password.

 - Click OceanKTV on the desktop.